Common House Fly (Musca domestica)

 Cluster Flies (Pollenia rudis)

 Generally fly issues arise because of a hygiene issue of sorts and there could be a larger issue to deal with before the fly issue is dealt with.
-Blow flies or bluebottles only feed on meat or dead animals so you may have a rodent or bird infestation also.
-Some Flies like Fruit Flies and House flies love spilt beer and food in bars and kitchens and until the areas are cleaned thoroughly your have a hard time eradicating the infestation even with insecticides.
+Blow flies or bluebottles and only feed on meat or dead animals. so consequently you may have a rodent or bird infestation also.
+Some Flies like Fruit Flies and House flies love spilt beer and food in bars and kitchens.
+However until these areas are cleaned thoroughly you will have a hard time eradicating the infestation even with insecticides.

-The common House Fly and the Bluebottle are both found throughout the world and are in the order Diptera (two-wings) which contains over 100,000 species.
-It a well known fact that Flies can bring a large variety of diseases into contact with humans.
+The common House Fly and the Bluebottle are both found throughout the world and are in the order Diptera (two-wings).
+Which contains of over 100,000 species.
+It is a well known fact that Flies can bring a large variety of diseases into contact with humans.

 Flies can be treated with cans of fly sprays, electric fly killers, electric fly traps, approved pesticides, and can be kept out of premises with the use of fly screens.

 HawkEye Pest Control will lease, sell and service electric fly killers and fly traps.
 We can also give expert advise on suitable mounting points for them, using the latest UV (Ultraviolet) meters.
 As well as supply and fit fly screens to windows and doors we can also advise on any insecticide treatment that might be necessary.

 Cluster flies may enter homes during the Autumn and become a nuisance.
 They cause no damage and will not reproduce indoors.
 Unlike other, similar flies, cluster flies do not develop in manure or garbage but rather are parasitic on earthworms.